erkston/lobby-bot-dl/README.md

 - SapphireTeamName, AmberTeamName, and EitherTeamName - The team names for the lobby (left, right, and fill teams respectively)
 - EnableHeroDraft - Enables hero draft once the lobby fills up.
 Heroes are set in config/heroes.json but limited to 25.
 - EnablePlayerDraft - Enables Captains Mode/Player Draft
+- EnableReadyUp - Enable ready-up system.
+The bot will send a message with a button that all players must press before the lobby launches

 (*) Role and Channel settings accept either their name or the discord ID (right click > Copy ID if you have Discord developer mode enabled)